 The exact cause of psoriatic arthritis is unknown, but several factors have been linked to its development.

 Overall, research shows that the genetic makeup of a person may increase the chances of developing psoriatic arthritis.
-For example, people with a specific sequence in their DNA, called HLA-B27, are more likely get certain auto-inflammatory conditions including psoriatic arthritis.
+For example, people with a specific sequence in their DNA, called HLA-B27, are more likely to get certain auto-inflammatory conditions including psoriatic arthritis.
 About 40% of those who have psoriasis or psoriatic arthritis have a first-degree relative with psoriasis.
 People who have a first degree relative with psoriatic arthritis can be 55 times more likely to get psoriatic arthritis than the general population.

 Overly active immune system